 III.
 General Statement of Policy

 In making decisions regarding student and employee access to the school district computer system and the internet, including electronic communications, the school district considers its own stated educational mission, goals, and objectives.
 The goal in providing these resources is to facilitate resource sharing, innovation and communication and to support the mission of the district in ensuring that our students develop a love of learning, excel academically, are inspired to realize their dreams and become engaged citizens with a global understanding.
-The school district expects that faculty will blend thoughtful use of the school district computer sytem and the Internet throughout the curriculum and will provide guidance and instruction to students in their use.
+The school district expects that faculty will blend thoughtful use of the school district computer system and the Internet throughout the curriculum and will provide guidance and instruction to students in their use.